Hevisaurus: History

+Premise

 According to legend, five dinosaur eggs made from metal survived the mass extinction some 65 million years ago in the mountain of wizards.
 In the year 2009, witches gathered at the same place.
 A giant lightning bolt hit the ground and simultaneously created ash and revealed the eggs.
 From the power of the witches’ chants, the eggs exploded open and five Hevisauri hatched.

+Music

+Hevisaurus' music skirts the line between hard rock and metal.
+They have also been called "dinosaur metal."
+Due to the nature of their music being targeted at children, the lyrics are often educational such as Tahdon Maitoo, a song from Hevisaurus' album Räyh!, which celebrates the benefits of the nutritious calcium-rich goodness of milk.
+They are also known to sometimes adapt popular Western tunes and adapt into their heavy metal style with Finnish lyrics.
+An example of this is their adaptation of When Johnny Comes Marching Home on Kapteeni Koukku.

+The band took a 4-year break from recording between 2019 after the "Bändikouluun!" album and came back in 2023 with the single "Hevimetallisarvet", and again in 2024 with the single "Kalloween".
+In 2024 the band announced a guitar solo contest for an upcoming album, and on January 10, 2025, they announced the winner had been chosen and that the album would be coming soon.

 Movie

-The Hevisaurus movie was produced by Solar Films and was filmed in the fall of 2014 and was released in the end of 2015.
+The Hevisaurus movie was produced by Solar Films and was filmed in autumn 2014 and was released in the end of 2015.
 The movie stars the beloved Hevisaurus characters, as well as famous and rising Finnish actors.

 Disagreement with Sony Music

-In the beginning of 2011, Mirka Rantanen, the drummer and one of the founding members, fell into a dispute between their record label Sony Music Entertainment about the copyrights and trademarks of the characters.
+At the beginning of 2011, Mirka Rantanen, the drummer and one of the founding members, fell into a dispute between their record label Sony Music Entertainment about the copyrights and trademarks of the characters.
 As a result, Rantanen formed a competing band called “Sauruxet”, with the people who played in the Hevisaurus live set-up.
 The court ordered “Sauruxet” to pay the record label €100,000 and legal fees.
 Legal documents stated that the rights for the characters had always belonged to Sony Music Entertainment.